jondkelley/carphunter/README.md

 # carphunter

+Own a datacenter?
+Want to allow network-operators to see the  ARP and IP assignments without logging in?

-Carphunter is a Python-based network management tool that uses Netmiko to search your Cisco® branded routing/switching equipment.
+Carphunter is a Python-based network management tool using netmiko libraries to search your Cisco® branded routing/switching equipment.
 This tool is used to quickly examine recent IP, ARP, and VLAN associations across the  network.

 ## Setup